 In absence of connectivity and/or based on configuration and policies (e.g. throttling mechanisms), the MSN Client SHALL store the pending requests in a local queue until normal conditions are resumed, to avoid discarding of information.

-Editor’s note: FFS the need/definition of policies (e.g. throttling mechanisms, validity) and user actions (e.g. edits, removals) to manage requests queue.
+Editor’s note: FFS the need/definition of user actions (e.g. edits, removals) to manage requests queue.

 As soon as normal conditions are resumed, the MSN Client SHOULD issue the queued requests in chronological order as this could influence the user experience.
 When applicable, the MSN Client may optimize this queue to avoid conflict and/or duplication of requests (e.g. retrieve the same user’s activity stream twice).